 The following lists just a few things for which we should show gratitude.
 Upon reading them, picture how your life would be without them:

 Loving family and friends: After creating man, God declared, “It is not good that the man should be alone; I will make him a help meet for him” (Gen. 2:18).

 God created humans with the need for family.
 If you are married, appreciate your husband or wife.
 If you have children, appreciate all the fond memories that you are building together.
 Problems and arguments will occur from time to time, but at those moments, imagine your life without your loved ones.
 Realize how different it would be.

-Employment: Without employment, how would you earn a living?
+Employment: Without a job, how would you earn a living?
 How would you eat or feed your family?
 How would your rent or mortgage be paid?
-Every day, it seems headlines report some type of corporation laying off hundreds, even thousands of employees.
+At times corporations lay off hundreds, even thousands of employees.
 Be thankful to God for the job He has provided for you.
-Although you may experience hardships with co-workers or employers, acknowledge that without your job, you would not have a means to support your family or yourself.
+Although you may experience hardships with co-workers or employers, acknowledge that, without your job, you would not have a means to support your family or yourself.

 Food, clothing, shelter: Although man has systematically pillaged, destroyed and raped the land that provides the materials needed for food, clothing and shelter, the United States and the other modern-day descendants of Israel have an abundance of these great blessings.
 Other nations, however, do not.
 Appreciate these things!